-Who’s up for a big bowl of Instant Pot Broccoli Cheese Noodle Soup on a cold day??
-I know I am and my family always loves it when they get to come home a big pot of this comforting soup.
-First we enjoy it when I make it fresh, then we devour it as leftovers that can be heated a bowl at a time in the micro – so convenient.
+Who’s up for a big bowl of easy Instant Pot Broccoli Cheese Noodle Soup on a cold day??
+I know I am!
+My family always loves it when they get to come home a big pot of this comforting soup.
+First we enjoy it when I make it fresh, then we devour it as leftovers that can be heated as needed in the microwave- super convenient.

 Instant Pot Broccoli Cheese Noodle Soup: Quick, Easy, and Satisfying